nasuni-labs/nasuni-dashboards/README.md

     - `headers (uncomment the first headers line and enter the <GFA API Key> from the NOC Dashboard)`

-    - `headers (uncomment the second headers line and enter a string/name to use as unique identifier for this connection)`
+    - `headers (uncomment the second headers line and enter a string/name to use as a unique identifier for this connection)`

 10. Save and close the file.
 Press **Esc**, type **:x**, and press **Enter**.